 Piqué is a heavy cotton material woven in corded or figured effects.
-The goods are used for such purposes as ladies’ tailor-made suits, vesting’s, shirt fronts, cravats, bedspreads, and the like.
-It was originally woven in diamond-shaped designs to imitate quilting.
-The name is French for quilting.
-Read more..
+The goods for purposes such as ladies’ tailor-made suits, vesting’s, shirt fronts, cravats, bedspreads, and the like.
+It was initially woven in diamond-shaped designs to imitate quilting.